alan-hadyk/grocify/README.md

 - **Recipes**: Contains information about each recipe, including title, description, and serving size.
 Can be linked to multiple Ingredients.
 - **Ingredients**: Details of ingredients for each recipe, including unit.
 Ingredients may be reusable across different recipes.
 - **Units**: Unit of measurement for given ingredient, such as "g", "cups", "ml", "l", "kg" or "teaspoons".
 Units may be reusable across different ingredients.
-- **Shopping Lists**: Aggregated lists of ingredients based on selected recipes, including user customizations
+- **Shopping Lists**: Aggregated lists of ingredients based on selected recipes, including user customizations.
+- **Categories**: Aggregated lists of categories.
+Ingredients can be added to a specific category within a given shopping list.
 - **Notifications**: Notifications for a given user.
 There might a notification that a recipe or shopping list was shared with the user.

 1. `users` table - Information related to user profiles, including username, password hash and email: